Euro zone woes keep banks wary after Q1 bounce

 APRIL SLOWDOWN

-Barclays beat analysts' forecasts with a 22 percent rise in underlying first-quarter profit to 2.45 billion pounds ($3.95 billion).
+Barclays beat analysts' forecasts with a 22 percent rise in underlying first-quarter profit to 2.45 billion pounds.
 Revenues at its investment bank arm, which provides the bulk of its profit, rose to 3.5 billion pounds, up 91 percent on a weak fourth quarter and up 3 percent from a year ago.

 Fixed income trading was its star performer, with a 9 percent rise in revenue on the year, led by growth in Asia.

 Losses on bad debts fell 16 percent from a year ago, but the bank said the backdrop was difficult.
-Both it and Deutsche Bank warned that activity slowed in April, echoing comments from U.S. banks and Credit Suisse.
+Both it and Deutsche Bank warned that activity slowed in April, echoing comments from U.S. banks and Credit Suisse CSGN.VX.

 "Most people would say April was a bit sluggish compared to the first three months," Diamond said.